Chethankm21/Books_BE_API/README.md

 # CRUD-Spring-Boot-JPA-MySQL

-# CRUD Example of Spring-Boot-REST-MySQL
+# To Run it in Local system

 ### 1. You can clone it from github by running following command